nickbigelow/eDDA/README.md

 # eDDA
 Electron-driven discrete dipole approximation code

-This is an electron-driven discrete dipole approximation code [1,2] based off DDSCAT 7.1 [3].
+This is an electron-driven discrete dipole approximation code called the e-DDA v1.2 [1,2] based off DDSCAT 7.1 [3].

-Given a set of dipole points and associated dielectric functions, this code generates a loss probability density and a CL intensity [4] for a given electron beam location and beam energy.
+Given a set of dipole points and associated dielectric functions, this code generates a loss probability density for electron energy-loss spectroscopy (EELS) and cathodoluminescence (CL) intensity [4] for a given electron beam trajectory and beam energy.
+Both internal (beam passes through the target) and aloof (beam does not pass through the target) electron trajectories are permissible in this code.
+Target rotation functionality is preserved from Draine's original code, which can be used to easily simulate electron tomography experiments.

 This code also requires the subroutines: besseli0.f90